The Gallery’s Fall/Winter 2025–26 School Programs will run from September 23, 2025 to February 12, 2026.

 Available for Grades 2–12

-We who have known tides asks students to question what it means to exist at the edges of the Pacific Ocean.
+We who have known tides: Indigenous Art from the Collection asks students to question what it means to exist at the edges of the Pacific Ocean.
 Students will examine how the ocean—and living in proximity to it—has shaped the work of Indigenous artists, their relationships to territories across land and water, and their connections to communities that have witnessed the tides shift for thousands of years.

 Drawn predominantly from the Vancouver Art Gallery’s permanent collection, this exhibition invites students to consider where we are on a deeper level, looking to the ocean as a way of understanding how this place is ever changing.